open/close all folders

-- Community had an episode where the study group members glance around at each other awkwardly for the entire opening scene.
+- Community has an episode where the study group members glance around at each other awkwardly for the entire opening scene.
 The background music builds up to make it seem like there's about to be a punchline, only to have it immediately cut to the show's opening sequence.
-Apparently, the silence had been lasting for a long time until the Dean broke it.
+Apparently, the silence has been in progress for a long time before the Dean breaks it.

-- "The Incredible Jewel Robbery," an episode of General Electric Theater in 1959, only had one line of dialogue.
-After Chico & Harpo Marx get caught trying to pull off the eponymous robbery, they get put in a Police Lineup and...are not identified as the theives.
-Instead their uncredited note brother Groucho is fingered, who then utters the only line in the teleplay: "We won't talk until we see our lawyer."
+- "The Incredible Jewel Robbery," an episode of General Electric Theater in 1959, only has one line of dialogue.
+After Chico & Harpo Marx get caught trying to pull off the eponymous robbery, they get put in a Police Lineup and...are not identified as the thieves.
+Instead, their uncredited note brother Groucho is fingered, who then utters the only line in the teleplay: "We won't talk until we see our lawyer."
 It was the last time the three brothers appeared together professionally.

 - A segment on the February 21th 2011 episode of Raw, was done without a word of dialogue.
 The Undertaker made a return after a long absence.
 His music played.
 The crowd cheered loudly.
 Before he could do or say anything, Triple H made a surprise return after an even longer absence.
 The crowd went nuts.
-The two of them stared each other down, and then turn to look at the WrestleMania logo.
+The two of them stared each other down, and then turned to look at the WrestleMania logo.
 The crowd exploded.
 More staredown, dueling chants, dueling taunts, not a word spoken.